tendermint/tendermint/docs/specification/new-spec/p2p/node.md

 ## New Full Node

 A new node needs a few things to connect to the network:
-- a list of seeds, which can be provided to Tendermint via config file or flags, or hardcoded into the software by in-process apps
+- a list of seeds, which can be provided to Tendermint via config file or flags, or hardcoded into in the software by in-process apps
 - a `ChainID`, also called `Network` at the p2p layer
 - a recent block height, H, and hash, HASH for the blockchain.

 The values `H` and `HASH` must be received and corroborated by means external to Tendermint, and specific to the user - ie. via the user's trusted social consensus.
 This requirement to validate `H` and `HASH` out-of-band and via social consensus is the essential difference in security models between Proof-of-Work and Proof-of-Stake blockchains.